Daniel Butterfield: Medal of Honor

 Rank and organization: Brigadier General, U.S. Volunteers.
 Place and date: At Gaines Mill, Va., June 27, 1862.
 Entered service at: Washington, D.C.
 Born: October 31, 1831, Utica, N.Y.
 Date of issue: September 26, 1892.

-The 1896 Pattern Medal of Honor was awarded to Daniel Butterfield, “for distinguished gallantry in action at Gaines Mills, Va.
-June 27, 1862”.
+When his brigade lost more than six hundred men in the Battle of Gaines Mill, then-Brig.
+Gen. Butterfield took up the colors of the 83rd Pennsylvania Volunteers.
+Under heavy enemy fire, he encouraged the depleted ranks to regroup and continue the battle.
+Thirty years later, he was awarded the Medal of Honor on September 26, 1892 “for distinguished gallantry in action at Gaines Mills, Virginia on June 27, 1862”.

 Citation: "Seized the colors of the 83d Pennsylvania Volunteers at a critical moment and, under a galling fire of the enemy, encouraged the depleted ranks to renewed exertion."

 Life after the Civil War

 After the war, President Ulysses S. Grant appointed Butterfield Assistant Treasurer of the United States, based on a recommendation by Abel Corbin, Grant's brother-in-law.
 Butterfield agreed to tell Corbin and speculators Jay Gould and James Fisk when the government was planning to sell gold, a market that Fisk and Gould wanted to corner.
 Butterfield accepted $10,000 from Gould, which Butterfield said was "to cover expenses".
 Butterfield later testified to Congress that it was an unsecured real estate loan.
 If Butterfield tipped them off, then Fisk and Gould would sell their gold before the price dropped.
 The scheme was uncovered by Grant, who sold $4,000,000 of government gold without telling Butterfield, resulting in the panic of collapsing gold prices known as Black Friday, on September 24, 1869.

 Butterfield resigned from the Treasury Department in October 1869.
 He then became active in business and banking, including an executive position with American Express.
 He was also active in Union College's alumni association and several veterans organizations, including the Grand Army of the Republic.

 On September 21, 1886, Butterfield married Mrs. Julia Lorrilard Safford James of New York in a ceremony in London.
 The Butterfields built a summer residence, Craigside, across the Hudson River from West Point in Cold Spring, New York, where Daniel Butterfield died on July 17, 1901.
 He was buried with an ornate monument in the West Point Cemetery at the United States Military Academy, although he had not attended that institution.
 Taps was sounded at his funeral.